-I am a qualified psychotherapist & Specialist Mentor registered with the British Association for Counselling & Psychotherapy and the College of Psychoanalysts-UK and a member of the Philadelphia Association London.
-I have worked in mental health for charities such as Mind as well as in the NHS for 20 years, several of those for the NHS Mammography service screening women for breast cancer
+I am a qualified accredited therapist specialising in Online Psychotherapy registered with the British Association for Counselling & Psychotherapy and a member of the Philadelphia Association Hampstead London.
+I have worked in mental health for charities such as Mind also in NHS mental health services and Mammography services screening women for breast cancer

 Training, qualifications & experience